rock-core/rock-and-syskit/source/documentation/transformations.html.markdown

 The first argument to `.get` controls what is the expected time of the queried transform.
 It is needed only if the transformer is expected to generate an _interpolated transform_ by setting the third argument to `true`.

+When the third argument is `false`, the transformer computes the kinematic chain using the transforms whose timestamp is just before the given `time`.
+If it is `true`, it interpolates the transformation from the transforms it received with a timestamp just before the passed timestamp, with the transforms it received with a timestamp just after.

-Note that the time can only be within the last and one-before-last samples received.
-The transformer does not keep a full history of everything it receives.
+Note that this functionality will only work reliably inside the transformer callbacks, since it ensures that the given time is ordered in time.
+The transformer does not keep a full history of everything it receives, and is therefore very likely to fail to interpolate or even return a transform if called outside the stream alignment callbacks.

 As already noted, the transformer is a stream aligner.
 It's common to process the component's input streams aligned with the transformations, which is done by